Module 6: Minor Prophets

 Discussion/Reflection/Essay Questions

-This section contains questions for further thought and discussion from Module 6.
+This section contains some questions for further thought and discussion from Module 6.
 These questions can also be used as essay questions in a classroom setting exam.
 It is recommended that you take time to think through these issues in order to thoroughly grasp the significance and explore the application of the material you are learning.
-Click the Thumbnail to view the questions.
+These questions are generated from a larger group of possible questions, so they will likely be different every time you open this banner.
+You may reopen this banner to see different questions.
+Click the banner to view the questions.

 The following questions are for your thoughtful consideration and discussion: